-The horrors of 7/7 have pulled focus from them, but the 1999 bombings on the gay, Caribbean and Bangladeshi communities in Soho, Brixton and Brick Lane respectively were a deeply scary moment in London’s cultural life – a jolt to the city’s psyche that’s maybe gone untreated.
+The horrors of 7/7 have pulled focus from them, but the 1999 bombings on the gay, Caribbean and Bangladeshi communities in Soho, Brixton and Brick Lane, respectively, were a deeply scary moment in London’s cultural life – a jolt to the city’s psyche that’s maybe gone untreated.
 At the time, the IRA threat had seemingly gone and Islamist terrorism wasn't yet fully on the city’s radar.
-So who could be behind these three separate nail bombings targeting the city’s minority communities?
-And would your next quiet pint or trip to the market end in fiery death?
+So who could be behind these three separate nail bombings, on successive weekends, targeting the city’s minority communities?
+And would your next quiet pint or trip to the market end in disaster?

-That mystery is long-since solved: the perpetrator, a homophobic white supremacist called David Copeland, is now serving 50-year sentence.
+That mystery is long since solved: the perpetrator, a homophobic white supremacist called David Copeland, is now serving a 50-year sentence.
 But this propulsive, edgy and forensic reassembly of key players in the story shines an enthralling light on the moment.
 It’ll induce a shudder from anyone who remembers it or who has lived through similar horrors in their city.

-And this being London, there’s surreal laughs too.
+And this being London, there are surreal laughs too.
 ‘No one believes this story,’ remembers a Brixton market trader of the day of the bombing, ‘but a crackhead took the bomb out of the bag and nicked the bag.’

-At a seriously economical 72 minutes, director Daniel Vernon crams in a lot, leapfrogging between the tawdry racist subculture that spat out men like Copeland and London’s bubbly, multicultural communities that they hated so much.
-The courage and tenacity of anti-fascist campaigners like Searchlight gets its due, too.
+At a seriously economical 72 minutes, director Daniel Vernon crams in a lot, leapfrogging between the tawdry racist subcultures that spat out men like Copeland and London’s bubbly, multicultural communities that they hated so much.
+The courage and tenacity of anti-fascist campaigners like Searchlight get their due, too.